Insight

 Under IFRS Standards, management assesses all available information about the future, considering the possible outcomes of events and changes in conditions, and the realistically possible responses to such events and conditions.
 Events or conditions arising after the reporting date but before the financial statements are authorized for issuance should be considered.
 IAS 1 states that management may need to consider a wide range of factors, including current and forecasted profitability, debt maturities and replacement financing options before satisfying its going concern assessment.

-Further, under IFRS Standards, if the company ceases to be a going concern after the reporting date but before its financial statements are authorized for issuance, IAS 10requires a change in the basis of accounting, as opposed to adjustments to the amounts recognized under the going concern basis of accounting.
+Further, under IFRS Standards, if the company ceases to be a going concern after the reporting date but before its financial statements are authorized for issuance, IAS 104 requires a change in the basis of accounting, as opposed to adjustments to the amounts recognized under the going concern basis of accounting.

 COVID-19 impact on the assessment